GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

 ## Understanding the bridge deployment

-This section explains some crucial parts of this deployment.
+This section explains some crucial parts of the deployment.

 ### Use of kustomize

-The layout of this project uses a base folder which contains default resources including YAML files for a deployment with two containers and a service, as well as a kustomize-generated configmap.
+The layout of this project uses a base folder that contains default resources, including YAML files for a deployment with two containers and a service, as well as a kustomize-generated configmap.

 The bridge folder in the repository acts as an overlay, which does the following:

  - merges the device private key file into a configmap defined in the base
- - patches a container image with a project specific address
+ - patches a container image with a project-specific address
- - adds project specific environment variables
+ - adds project-specific environment variables

 By keeping these more variable parts in an overlay, the base can be managed centrally and shared among several different variants.
-For example, when following this tutorial you only need to change the project ID in the `device-config.yaml` file, but you might use different registries or device ID values if you changed those variables.
+For example, when following this tutorial, you only need to change the project ID in the `device-config.yaml` file, but you might use different registries or device ID values if you changed those variables.

-### Using a pod combining 3p image with a project custom image
+### Using a pod combining a third-party image with a project custom image

 The deployment defined in the base defines a pod that combines a stock Mosquitto image with a custom manager sidecar.
-This pod demonstrates a couple interesting Kubernetes capabilities:
+This pod demonstrates some interesting Kubernetes capabilities:

- - The different containers in the pod use a shared volume where the manager writes a config file which is read by Mosquitto container.
+- The different containers in the pod use a shared volume where the manager writes a configuration file that is read by the Mosquitto container.
- - The pod has `shareProcessNamespace` enabled so that the refreshing managing container can restart a process in the stock container.
-This is done because the `remote_password` configuration value is an expiring JWT token per the auth design of IoT Core.
+- The pod has `shareProcessNamespace` enabled so that the refreshing the managing container can restart a process in the stock container.
+This is done because the `remote_password` configuration value is an expiring JWT token, according to the authentication design of IoT Core.

 ### The bridge configuration

 In the template for the Mosquitto configuration is a section that contains directives on how to bridge the MQTT topics.
-This is documented [here](https://mosquitto.org/man/mosquitto-conf-5.html).
+For details, see the [Mosquitto documentation](https://mosquitto.org/man/mosquitto-conf-5.html).

 The topic routing takes this form:

     topic pattern [[[ out | in | both ] qos-level] local-prefix remote-prefix]

 In the configuration template, a prefix of `gcp/` is used for any topic connected to IoT Core.

-For "out" topics, those going from the bridge to the cloud, different routes are used for exact versus pattern matches:
+For `out` topics—those going from the bridge to the cloud—different routes are used for exact versus pattern matches:

     topic "" out 1 gcp/events /devices/CONFIG_DEVICE_ID/events
     topic "" out 1 gcp/state /devices/CONFIG_DEVICE_ID/state
     topic # out 1 gcp/events/ /devices/CONFIG_DEVICE_ID/events/

-A similar duplication is used for cloud topics the bridge subscribes to:
+A similar duplication is used for cloud topics that the bridge subscribes to:

     topic "" in 1 gcp/config /devices/CONFIG_DEVICE_ID/config
     topic "" in 1 gcp/commands /devices/CONFIG_DEVICE_ID/commands